felt404/ShionX/README.md

 ## Project Overview

-ShionX is a project that aims to create a comprehensive system integrating audio and visual processing using various technologies.
+ShionX is a project that aims to create a comprehensive system integrating audio, test and memory processing using various technologies.
 This document provides an overview and setup instructions.

 ## Setup Instructions